Sugar Hill Greenway: Objectives

-Sugar Hill Greenway Project, Phase I. The project is in the final construction documents stage and right-of-way acquisition continues.
-There are some 26 parcels required in phase 1 of the project and discussions are ongoing with the owners to provide clearance for the proposed trail.
-The first event associated with opening the greenway will be later next month leading up to earth day activities along the segment on Peachtree Industrial Boulevard.

 Funding

 Funding source consist of a combination of federal, state and local.

 According to the AJC, total capital improvements for the city of Sugar Hill's FY2018 are at $7,196,717.
 Most of the funding is dedicated to the start of the Sugar Hill Greenway, sidewalk improvements along Suwanee Dam Road, Whitehead Road and Sycamore Road, transportation improvements as well as improvements to the historic downtown Sugar Hill Cemetery.